What is facet arthritis? What causes it? What can you do to treat it?

-Facet arthritis refers to the inflammation of one or more of the facet joints, which are the linking joints positioned along your spine’s vertebrae.
-The role of facet joints is to provide stability and motion between the vertebrae.
-With age, facet joints can thicken and their protective cartilage can harden, leading to pain, swelling and tenderness.
-Facet disorders are among the most common of all neck and lower back problems.
+Facet arthritis is the inflammation of one or more of the facet joints, which link the vertebrae.
+The role of these joints is to provide stability and motion to the spine.
+Over time, facet joints can thicken and their protective cartilage can harden, leading to pain, swelling and tenderness.
+Facet disorders are some of the most common neck and lower back problems.
 To learn more about facet joint degenerative diseases like facet arthritis, visit our facet disease page.
-Factors leading to facet arthritis include: